Big Brother Brasil 23: Super HoH

 Roles have limited access, but make the HoH post even more valuable and strategic in the game.

 Withdrawal Button

-Since the season twenty-second, there have be an opt-out button.
-Thus, the housemate who wants to give up the game can just press the button, without having to resort to the diary room or the production of the program, and leave the program immediately.
+Since season twenty-two, there has been an opt-out button.
+Thus, the housemate who wants to give up the game can just press the button, without having to resort to the Diary Room or the production of the program and leave the program immediately.

 The item will be visible to all housemates, in the room of the house.
 However, the button will be protected in an illuminated box, closed by a hatch, and can only be activated when indicated by the green light.
 The button will work at certain times, being unavailable and with red light during parties, from 9 pm to 9 am, to prevent housemates from pressing it while intoxicated.

 #FeedBBB

 The theme of the reality show is such that each housemate will use a cellphone to capture moments in the house during a time determined by the production.
 The cell phone only allows them to post photos and videos to #FeedBBB, and see what other housemates say about each other.
 It does not allow contact with the outside world.

 Since the season twenty-one, #FeedBBB introduced "Arrow", an app akin to Tinder, which housemates used to pick out their love interests in the house.
 The "HoH Podcast" is recorded weekly and published on the GShow website.
 The housemates can see when it is being recorded but do not hear the content.

 In addition to the novelty called "Anonymous Torpedo" has been added to the platform since the twenty-second season, which can further influence the house's relationships.
 The function allows housemates to send anonymous messages, with no declared author, to other confined people, which are published on the screen in the room for everyone to see.